 HDL cholesterol levels

-- Less than 40 mg/dL in adult men = low HDL (greater risk)
+- Less than 40 mg/dL in men = low HDL (increased risk).

-- Less than 50 mg/dL in adult women = low HDL (greater risk)
+- Less than 50 mg/dL in women = low HDL (higher risk)

 - 40 to 59 mg/dL = Higher is better

 - 60 mg/dL and above = high HDL (lower risk)